ramat84/vim/reveal/vim.md

 * 🤯 Vim - VI Explosion (1991)
 * 🧔 NeoVim - Vim For Hipsters (2014)

-Note: A bit of history<br>VI - original, simple, not extendable<br>Vim - Extendable with plugins, Much more advanced<br>NVim - improved Vim, does everything Vim does, spitted to make Vim development more mainstream and not block development.
+Note: A bit of history\
+VI - original, simple, not extendable\
+Vim - Extendable with plugins, Much more advanced\
+NVim - improved Vim, does everything Vim does, spitted to make Vim development more mainstream and not block development.

 ---